 GROW

-We're not standing still
+We are not standing still

 HORIZON